mkurzner/smoke-mapping/README.md

-# smoke-mapping
+# Smoke Mapping for Prescribed Fires
-Host repository for all outputs and data for Satellite Remote Sensing of Prescribed Burns in Canada project
+This repository will host open-source code, workflows, and datasets developed as part of Satellite Remote Sensing of Prescribed Burns in Canada
+Content will be released incrementally during the project timeline (2025–2028).